drepo-eth/site/content/drepo/existing-repos/warez/index.md

-The Usenet itself is hosted using various service providers holding a copy of the entire system and synchronizing the data among each other.[^entire] While the BitTorrent network is publicly and free-of-charge accessible, accessing the Usenet usually requires a paid account with an Usenet provider.
+The Usenet itself is hosted using various service providers holding a copy of the entire system and synchronizing the data among each other.[^entire] While the BitTorrent network is publicly and free-of-charge accessible, accessing the Usenet usually requires a paid account with a Usenet provider.

 [^entire]:
     Not every provider holds the entire Usenet.
 Depending on their service, only